Olive-blockchain/Olive-network.github.io/README.md

 date:   2019-04-04

 # also used as title of card preview on Twitter and Facebook
-title:  "Chia Network Announces 2nd VDF Competition with $100,000 in Total Prize Money"
+title:  "Olive Blockchain Announces 2nd VDF Competition with $100,000 in Total Prize Money"

 # thumbnail image (note: must be a full URL, so it has to start with `https://chia.net/...`)
 # note: this defaults to https://chia.net/android-chrome-384x384.png